 Professor Leo A. Levin, then of the University of Pennsylvania, served as NITA's first director in 1971.
 Judge Carrigan served as the first associate director.
 Professor Levin has been followed in this position by: Professor Robert Keeton (Harvard), Professor Kenneth S. Broun (University of North Carolina), Professor James H. Seckinger (Notre Dame), Professor Anthony J. Bocchino (Temple University), Laurence M. Rose (University of Miami), John T. Baker (CAMP).
 The current director is Karen Lockwood.

 The first NITA education program was held in July 1972 at the University of Colorado in Boulder.
-The faculty included Levin, Carrigan, Keeton, Arnold Miller, James W. Jeans, John Kaplan, Andrew Kaufman, and Prentice Marshall.
+The faculty included Levin, Carrigan, Keeton, Arnold Miller, James W. Jeans, John Kaplan, Andrew Kaufman, Prentice Marshall and William Neighbors.